 The city of Cox’s Bazar is home to over 700,000 Rohingya refugees who have fled violence in Myanmar.
 This has placed additional strain on a country already in a constant battle against poverty, pushing local resources to breaking point.

-Our Muslim Aid Bangladesh Field Office was set up in 1991 following the devastating cyclones that hit the country in that year.
-The charity initiated relief and rehabilitation projects for the victims of the tidal surge which swept the South-Eastern coastal belt of Bangladesh, leaving 10,000 dead and causing immeasurable damage to livelihood and property.
+Our Muslim Aid Bangladesh country office was set up in 1991 following the devastating cyclones that hit the country in that year, leaving 10,000 dead and causing extensive damage to livelihoods and homes.

 We now work in 63 districts across the country with over 1,200 staff to work with communities to build the future.

 Relieving the pressure on Bangladesh’s local resources is priority for improving the lives of all residents.

 Muslim Aid provided emergency aid to more than 3,000 Rohingya refugees in 2018 by delivering:

 Since January 2018, Muslim Aid has given sustainable development support to over 26,000 Bangladeshi people, including: